sal55/langs/Compilertest1.md

 ### Optimised Compilers

 Some get much better results when optimised, but probably there are discarding a lot of the code so get an unfair advantage.
 Real code is not redundant like this is.

+### Date of Test

+Not recorded, but tests have been done over past months.
+Newer versions may be faster.

+"\*" Notes column indicates tests done July 2021.

+### General

+Some implementations such as Rustc and Julia have improved significantly, especially Rust.
+Maybe there is a point to such apparently pointless benchmarks, as they can highlight issues not apparent with smaller and more sensible inputs.

+This benchmark is a form of stress test.
+While not real code, monolithic blocks of code inside one function like this, can be created with machine translation.